freebasic/fbc/FreeBASIC/readme.txt

       DIM mytypearray(0 to 1) as MYTYPE = { ( "a", 1, 2.0 ), ( "b", 3, 4.0 ) }

       DIM localvar AS INTEGER = a + b * d

+      - Void initializer to not clear the local symbols and speed up
+        allocation:

+        DIM localvar AS DOUBLE = ANY

+        DIM localarray(0 to 9) AS INTEGER = ANY

   o Optional function arguments (numeric and strings):